goravel/docs/ORM/relationships.md

 }
 ```

-If you need to set additional query constraints on the eager loading query, you can use the code as below:
+If you need to set additional query constraints on the eager loading query, you can use the code below:

 ```go
 import "github.com/goravel/framework/contracts/database/orm"